microsoft/botframework-cli/packages/orchestrator/README.md

   -i, --in=in                     Path to a previously created Orchestrator .blu file.
   -o, --out=out                   Directory where analysis and output files will be placed.
   -m, --model=model               Optional directory or a config file hosting Orchestrator base model files.
-  --fullEmbeddings                                Optional flag to run on full embeddings instead
-                                                  of compact embeddings.
-  --obfuscate                                     Optional flag to obfuscate labels and utterances
-                                                  in evaluation reports or not.
-  -a, --ambiguousClosenessThreshold=threshold     Optional ambiguous analysis threshold.
-Default to 0.2.
-  -l, --lowConfidenceScoreThreshold=threshold     Optional low confidence analysis threshold.
-Default to 0.5.
-  -p, --multiLabelPredictionThreshold=threshold   Optional numeral/plural/multi-label prediction threshold,
-      default to 1.
-For the default, only labels shared the same max scores are adopted as prediction.
-If the threshold is lower than 1, the any labels with a prediction score higher will be adoopted as prediction.
-  -u, --unknownLabelPredictionThreshold=threshold Optional unknown label threshold, default to 0.3.

 DESCRIPTION